-13.5 Control with LQG/LTR Compensators
+12.5 Control with LQG/LTR Compensators

 Newcomers to the world of optimal control might think that the pairing of the optimal controller formed by the solution of the LQR problem and the optimal estimator formed by the construction of a Kalman filter would have optimal properties.
 This is not necessarily the case.
-Doyle [5] provided an example to show that the LQG design loses the guaranteed stability margins of the LQR design when feeding back estimated states.
-Doyle and Stein [6] then showed how this problem could be addressed.
+Doyle [?] provided an example to show that the LQG design loses the guaranteed stability margins of the LQR design when feeding back estimated states.
+Doyle and Stein [?] then showed how this problem could be addressed.
 In order to recover the good stability margins and sensitivity properties of an LQR design, an iterative procedure known as loop transfer recovery (LTR) may be performed during the LQG design.
+(A variety of other methods for LTR have been presented in the controls literature, including several which require employment of subspace methods or special coordinate bases [?], [?], but these techniques are beyond the scope of this work.)
 The Doyle-Stein method of LTR is performed by iteratively increasing the intensity of the noise covariance matrices used in Kalman filter design.
 LTR causes the open loop frequency domain characteristics associated with the LQR design to be either exactly or asymptotically recovered as an input noise matrix weighting parameter q is increased.
-As $q \to \infty$ , the properties of the LQR are recovered.
-Essentially, LTR produces a state estimator whose estimates $\hat{x}$ are independent of the control input u (or only weakly depended on u) and dependent only on the input provided by the plant output y.
+As $q \to \infty$, the properties of the LQR are recovered.
+Essentially, LTR produces a state estimator whose estimates \hat{x} are independent of the control input u (or only weakly depended on u) and dependent only on the input provided by the plant output y.